PRJM1999/Airline-Stocks/README.md

 # Website Project

 ## Overview
 This project is a website for analyzing airline stocks.
+It can be reached at [airlinestock.co.uk](https://airlinestock.co.uk).
 It consists of a frontend and a backend.
 The frontend is written in TypeScript using React and Redux with Tailwind and is served using Nginx.
 The backend is written in Python and is served using Gunicorn.
-Its main function is to produce the vector autoregression model.
+Its main function is to provide information on airline stocks around the world, provide articles discuss mergers and growth of major airlines, and also produce predictions using a vector autoregression model.

 ## Development
 To start the development environment for the frontend, run `npm run dev`.
 To run tests for the frontend, use `npm run test`.